stimmer/DueVGA/VGA/README.txt

   Returns: 0 on success, negative on failure
   Not all resolutions work on all monitors.
 Highest recommended resolutions are 800x600 in mono and 320x240 in colour.

-  For technical reasons please do not call this function too frequently in a sketch especially in colour mode (definitely not more than once every few seconds).

 void VGA.end();